bennyhuo/rx-marbles/README.md

 * generating SVG graphics files from a simple text description
 * unlimited number of source observable and operator lines
-* error `#`, completion `|` or infinity `...` symbol terminating the timeline
-* notation for multiple characters long values with `(...)` brackets
+* support for multiple characters long values
-* notation for groupped values with `{...}` brackets
+* support for grouped (buffered) values
 * support for observables of observables (2nd order)
-* adjusting starting point of a timeline with number of `.` characters at the begining of a timeline
+* adjusting starting point of a timeline with number of `.` characters at the beginning of a timeline
 * easier visual adjustment between timelines in source files with white spaces in timeline
 * scaling dimension of a default SVG view box for generated diagrams
-* autocoloring identical values
+* auto-coloring marbles representing identical values
 * generation multiple diagram images from a single file (batch mode)

 # Example
-To run it, you need Python 2.7.x with `pyparsing` module installed.

-A simple text file `foo.txt` with marble diagram can look like this:
+A simple text file (foo.txt) with a marble diagram can look like this:

 	marble foo_example
 	{